AljoschaMeyer/valuable-value/README.md

 #### Floats

 Positive infinity is either encoded as the utf-8 string `Inf` or as the utf-8 string `+Inf`.

+Positive NaNs are encoded as `NaN@zzzzzzzzzzzzz` or `+NaN@zzzzzzzzzzzzz`, where the `z` are thirteen hexadecimal digits indicating the bits of the significand.
+The number must be non-zero and the first digit must be a `0` or `1`, i.e. a number between `1` and `2^53 - 1`, the valid NaN payloads.
+Negative NaNs use `-NaN@zzzzzzzzzzzzz`.
+The positive NaN whose payload bits are all ones can be encoded as `NaN`.
+The negative NaN whose payload bits are all ones can be encoded as `-NaN`.

 A negative float (including negative zero and negative infinity) is encoded as a `-` directly followed by an encoding of the same float but with the sign bit flipped, except that the encoding of the positive float may not begin with a `+`.